7240 Muirfield Drive, Suite 120

 A number of large truck collisions are produced by the habitual misconduct of the trucker or the carrier he works for.
 When the life of someone you love is ended in a large truck collision, the pattern of misconduct of the driver or trucking company that resulted in the crash may not be obvious.

 Suing a carrier for wrongful death can force them to face the consequences of their misconduct.
 The compensation from the lawsuit can help alleviate the expenses from your unforeseen loss.
-Get in touch with Jami S. Oliver today to learn more about wrongful death lawsuit.
+Contact Jami S. Oliver today to learn more about wrongful death lawsuit.
 Call 614-220-9100 to schedule an appointment.